opentorah/opentorah/docs/README.md

-# README #
+# README

-Library for Jewish calendar calculations.
+Code for working with Jewish calendar, both arithmetic and astronomical.
 Some remarks.

-See www.jewishcalendar.org for more information.
+See www.jewish-calendar.org for more information.